 Updating Your Expenses Policy

-Your expenses policy is a key tool in improving your employee’s expenses behaviour.
-By education employees and clearly setting out what can and cannot be claimed, you can reduce incorrectly filled expense claims and exaggerated or fraudulent claims.
+Your expenses policy is a key tool in improving your employee’s expenses behavior.
+By educating employees and clearly setting out what can and cannot be claimed, you can reduce incorrectly filled expense claims and exaggerated or fraudulent claims.
 A clear policy makes ‘I didn’t know’ an invalid excuse, enabling HR to act on incorrect behaviour.

 Ideally, your policy should be a regularly-updated tool that is widely published for the whole business to see and read, not a document that an employee glances at once when they receive their contract, then never refers to again.